ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

 Then run this block of code below, making sure to install everything in the same gigapath environment.

-(You may be able to skip uninstalling and reinstalling torch if you didn’t run into any issues installing gigapath from github).
+(You may be able to skip uninstalling and reinstalling torch modules if you didn’t run into any issues installing gigapath from github).

 ```
 pip uninstall torch torchvision torchaudio